Chimamanda Ngozi Adichie

-Chimamanda Ngozi Adichie (born 15 September 1977) is a Nigerian writer, who is widely recognised as a central figure in postcolonial feminist literature.
+Chimamanda Ngozi Adichie (born 15 September 1977) is a Nigerian writer, whose works include fiction, nonfiction, and lectures.
+She is widely recognised as a central figure in postcolonial feminist literature.

 Born into an Igbo family in Enugu, Nigeria, Adichie was educated at the University of Nigeria in Nsukka, where she studied medicine for a year and half.
-She left Nigeria at the age of 19 to study in the United States at Drexel University in Philadelphia, Pennsylvania, and went on to study at a further three universities in the U.S.: Eastern Connecticut State University, Johns Hopkins University, and Yale University.
+She left Nigeria at the age of 19 to study in the United States at Drexel University in Philadelphia, Pennsylvania, and went on to study at Eastern Connecticut State University, Johns Hopkins University, and Yale University in the U.S.

 Many of Adichie's novels are set in Nsukka, where she grew up.
 She started writing during her university education.
 She first wrote Decisions (1997), a poetry collection, followed by a play, For Love of Biafra (1998).
 She achieved early success with her debut novel, Purple Hibiscus.
-Adichie has written many works and has cited Chinua Achebe and Buchi Emecheta as inspirations, and Adichie's writing style juxtaposes Western and African influences, with particular influence from Igbo culture.
+Adichie has written many works and has cited Chinua Achebe and Buchi Emecheta as inspirations.
+Her writing style juxtaposes Western and African influences, with particular influence from Igbo culture.
 Most of her works explore the themes of religion, immigration, gender and culture.

-Adichie uses fashion as a medium to break down stereotypes, and in 2018 was recognised with a Shorty Award for her "Wear Nigerian Campaign".
-She has a successful speaking career: her 2009 TED Talk "The Danger of a Single Story" is one of the most viewed TED Talks; her 2012 talk, "We Should All Be Feminists", was sampled by American singer Beyoncé, as well as being featured on a T-shirt by Dior in 2016.
+Adichie is a public speaker who has spoken at many commencement ceremonies, including at Williams College (2017), Harvard University (2018), and the American University (2019).
+She has also delivered Ted Talks, among them, "The Danger of a Single Story" (2009) and "We Should All Be Feminists" (2012).
+Part of the latter was featured by American singer Beyoncé in her song, as well as being featured on a T-shirt by Dior in 2016.
 Adichie's awards and honours include academic and literary prizes, fellowships, grants, honorary degrees, and other high recognition, such as a MacArthur Fellowship in 2008 and induction into the American Academy of Arts and Sciences in 2017.